mantidproject/mantid/Code/Mantid/docs/source/algorithms/PoldiDataAnalysis-v1.rst

     print "Refined lattice parameter a =", cell_a, "+/-", cell_a_error

+This will print the following output:

 .. testoutput::

     Refined lattice parameter a = 5.43126 +/- 5e-05

+If PlotResult is changed to True, a plot of the spectrum and the residuals is created as described above.

 .. categories::